FBR demands Rs992m from TV channel in alleged tax evasion case

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Federal Board of Revenue (FBR) has served a notice on ARY Communications Limited (ARY) and raised a tax demand of Rs992 million – alleging that the entity had evaded tens of millions in taxes through misrepresentation, concealment and misuse of exemptions, thereby causing a substantial loss to the national exchequer.
+ISLAMABAD: The Federal Board of Revenue (FBR) has served a notice on ARY Communications Limited (ARY) and raised a tax demand of Rs992 million, alleging the entity had evaded tens of millions in taxes through misrepresentation, concealment and misuse of exemptions.

 The order, dated June 30, 2019, followed a detailed, weeks-long exchange with ARY Communications as well as interactions with its representatives, in which the media house was unable to clear its position of misrepresenting facts in its Income Tax Returns to avoid millions in taxes, according to the FBR’s allegations in its detailed findings.

-Furthermore, the FBR also claims that, during the course of these exchanges, it was found that, in a bid to escape the fresh tax demand, the media house allegedly tampered with previously-submitted official agreement documents – which were discovered by FBR.
+The FBR also alleged that during the course of these exchanges, it was found that to escape the fresh tax demand the media house tampered with previously submitted official agreement documents which were discovered by FBR.

 Hence, the FBR notice states that “other consequential proceedings of penalty and prosecution will be initiated separately.”